mjaber95/stock/Readme.md

 4. Run the app: `python app.py`
 5. Test the endpoint in a separated shell `curl http://localhost:8080/`

-If ou get this message:
+If you get this message:
 ```
 Hello you should use an other route:!
 EX: get_stock_val/<ticker>